samyak1409/django/README.md

 2. After updating the profile pic, old one should be deleted from the file system.

-3. DRY for Post html.
-(It's currently repeating in `home.html`, `post_detail.html`.)
-Instead of [including](https://chat.openai.com/chat/15585b34-cd73-4cc7-b67e-5749ed0b9f98) a new template in both, extending the `PostListView` itself and overriding `get_queryset` looks like a better approach.

-4. Truncate content text on the basis of no. of lines, then add read full article link below.
+3. Truncate content text on the basis of no. of lines, then add read full article link below.